nigelhorne/DateTime-Format-Text/README.md

 Creates a DateTime::Format::Text object.
 Takes no arguments

+## parse\_datetime

+Synonym for parse().

 ## parse

-Creates a DateTime::Format::Text object.
-Returns a [DateTime](https://metacpan.org/pod/DateTime) object constructed from a date/time string embedding in aribitrary text.
+Returns a [DateTime](https://metacpan.org/pod/DateTime) object constructed from a date/time string embedding in arbitrary text.

 Can be called as a class or object method.